luishurtado/harvest/README.md

 Harvest
 =====

-Harvest Time Tracking API Wrapper written in Elixir
+Harvest Time Tracking API Wrapper written in Elixir.

+Only supports read operations at this time.

 ## Installation
 Add Harvest to your `mix.exs` dependencies: